IvLabs/resources/programming-languages/README.md

 * [TheNewBoston Youtube Channel](https://www.youtube.com/channel/UCJbPGzawDH1njbqV-D5HqKw): This youtube channel is jam packed with tons of resources on learning Java.
 Are you a beginner?
 Start with the "Java (Beginner) Tutorial" playlist.
 When you feel you are ready, move onto to the "Java (Intermediate) Tutorial" playlist to learn some more advanced topics!

-* [Derek Banas]()https://www.youtube.com/channel/UCwRXb5dUK4cvsHbx-rGzSgw): Channel with crash course videos teaching you the basic of every programming language!
+* [Derek Banas](https://youtu.be/n-xAqcBCws4): Channel with crash course videos teaching you the basics of every programming language!

 ### IDEs